AnveshanK/Food-Ordering-System/README.md

 # Byte Me! – Java Restaurant Ordering System

-**Byte Me!** is a GUI-based restaurant ordering system developed in Java as part of the *Advanced Programming* course at IIIT-Delhi.
-It enhances an earlier CLI-based version by integrating a graphical user interface using JavaFX, efficient file handling through Java Streams, and unit testing with JUnit.
+**Byte Me!** is a full-featured restaurant ordering system developed in Java as part of the *Advanced Programming* course at IIIT-Delhi.
+The system provides separate interfaces for customers and administrators, supporting end-to-end functionality such as browsing the menu, placing and tracking orders, managing inventory, prioritizing VIP customers, and generating daily reports.
+It is built with a graphical user interface using JavaFX, stream-based file handling for efficient I/O, and includes unit testing with JUnit to ensure code reliability.

 ---